|SECTION: HR - Benefits

 - Availability 24/7 by telephone for crisis consultation or mandatory referral.

-- Provide direct support, guidance and consultation to supervisors when they are confronted with difficult employee situations, patterns of poor performance and/or unusual behavior of any employee.
+2.2.2 Provides direct support, guidance and consultation to supervisors when they are confronted with difficult employee situations, patterns of poor performance and/or unusual behavior of any employee.

-- Provide performance management support through consultation and training.
+2.2.1 Provides performance management support through consultation and training.

-2.3 Employee Assistance Services Employees may obtain assistance through the EAP in one of the four (4) following ways:
+2.3 Employee Assistance Services Employees may obtain assistance through the EAP in one of the three (3) following ways:

-- Self-Referral: Employees are encouraged to seek assistance on their own initiative before personal problems begin to affect their work.
+2.3.1 Self-Referral: Employees are encouraged to seek assistance on their own initiative before personal problems begin to affect their work.
 Early resolution of personal problems is in the best interest of the individual and the University.
 Key elements include:

 - Only EAP staff has access to confidential EAP records.